xunyhu/szu-csse-note/PETS-3/real-exam/exam-1.md

     M: Don't tell me he fell asleep in front of the television.
     W: No, he kept changing channels on the remote.

-    - complain 抱怨；fell asleep in front of the television 在电视机前睡着了

 ## Part B

 1. W: Hi, James, do you think it's possible for us to have a talk sometime today?
-    嗨，詹姆斯，你认为我们今天某个时候可以谈谈吗？

    M: I'd love to, Maggie.
 But I've got a very tight schedule today.
-    我很乐意，麦琪。但是我今天的日程很紧。

    W: Oh, what have you got to do?
-    哦，你有什么事要做？

    M: Well, I've got to finish a report by 10.
 Then I have to drive to the airport and pick up my boss at 11.
 After that, we'll have a meeting over lunch.
-    嗯，我必须在 10 点前完成一份报告。然后我必须开车去机场，在 11 点接我的老板。之后，我们将在午餐时开会。

    I guess I won't have a break until 2 o'clock.
 But then from 3 until 5 I have to attend another meeting.
-    我想我要到两点才能休息。但从 3 点到 5 点，我必须参加另一个会议。

    W: Wow, that's really tough.
-    哇，真的很难。

    M: I think I've got some time tomorrow.
 How about talking tomorrow afternoon?
-    我想我明天有时间。明天下午谈谈怎么样？

    W: That's fine with me.
 But don't push yourself too hard.
 I can always wait.
-    这对我来说很好。但不要把自己逼得太紧。我可以一直等着。

    M: Tomorrow afternoon after four should be all right with me.
-    明天下午四点以后我就可以了。

    How about us meeting at the cafe on the corner of Peter Street and William Street?
 We can talk over coffee, all right?
-    我们在彼得街和威廉街拐角处的咖啡馆见面怎么样？我们可以边喝咖啡边聊天，好吗？

    W: Good.
 That sounds great to me.
-    好的这听起来很棒。

    M: See you then.
-    到时见。

    W: Sure, take care and don't work too hard.
-    当然，小心点，不要工作太辛苦。

-   - a very tight schedule 非常紧凑的日程安排 very tight 非常紧的；
-   - pick up my boss 接我的老板； pick up 拿起，提起 ; 拾起；have a meeting over lunch 边吃午饭边开会；
-   - that's really tough. 这真的很难。tough 艰难的 ;
-   - on the corner of Peter Street and William Street? 在彼得街和威廉街的拐角处？ on the corner 在拐角处 ; 在转角处；

 2. W: Hi, Bob, how's your vacation of Los Angeles?
     嗨，鲍勃，你在洛杉矶的假期怎么样？